tjluyao/iris_demo/README.md

 - `model_fnm`: The model name used for summarization and CE, and the output model name in pre-training.
 - `nusecpp`: If using cpp modules to speed up some parts of the Python code (default: 0).
 - `nr`: The output embedding size for each dataset (\eta in the paper, default: 128).
-- `storage`: Total storage budget.
-It is a multiplier of the storage budget used in SQL Server (4KB/column, default: 1).
+- `storage`: Total storage budget, a multiplier of the storage budget used in SQL Server (4KB/column, default: 1).
 - `nl` Pre-training dataset size multiplier.
 Use a smaller value if there is not enough memory (default: 30).
 - `nt`: The input quantization budget (resolution, \ell in the paper, default: 2048).
 - `ngpus`: The number of GPUs used in pre-training (default: 1).